galaxy3-net/OSINT-Email-Discovery/README.md

 # OSINT-Email-Discovery
-OSINT Email Discovery Tools
+OSINT Email Discovery Tool using Google

 The Google Email Discovery tool uses various Google websites to discover email addresses associated with the domain.

-# How is this toold useful?
+# How is Google Email Discovery tool useful?

 - For Pen-Testers, these email addresses can be used for Phishing tests.
 - Organizations often use email addresses as the user account names or some part of the email.

 # Is this tool safe?

-While it is always a good idea to review and vet all code and tools downloaded from the web to enaure that nothing nefarious is being done to your system or network.
+While it is always a good idea to review and vet all code and tools that you've downloaded from the web, we must ensure that the tools do not harm your system or network.

-I am not the author of this tool.
-I found it on the Internet and found it very useful as an OSINT tool.
+I am not the author of this tool, but I discovered it on the Internet years ago and found it useful as an OSINT tool.
 I have reviewed and vetted this OSINT script.

-For additional safety with any cybersecurity related tools, I would recommend running this on a KAli Linux machine in a lab environment isolated from your home or production network.
+For additional safety with cybersecurity-related tools, I recommend running this on a KAli Linux machine in a lab environment isolated from your home or production network.

 # Downloading